 - The Pomeranian puppy cut.

-- Puppy Pomeranian grooming teddy bear style.
+- Puppy Pomeranian grooming teddy bear cut.

-Most Pom dog owners do not realize the famous doggie Boo suffered from Pomeranian coat issues and Boo Pomeranian grooming was a necessity not a choice.
+Most Pom dog owners do not realize the famous doggie Boo suffered from Pomeranian coat issues, and Boo Pomeranian grooming was a necessity, not a choice.

 Ask if the groomer will be doing a Pomeranian scissor cut or Pomeranian clipping grooming using electric clippers.
 Most dog groomers know how to clip a Pomeranian dog.
 Groomers who know how to cut a Pomeranian hair with scissors are often hard to locate.

 Too many Pom owners regularly leave their heavily coated Pom at the groomers and return to find a fully shaved Pomeranian.
-Don’t let this happen to your dog unless this is what is required or necessary.
+Don’t let this happen to your dog unless this is required or necessary.

-If your Pomeranian is heavily matted the only choice is for a groomer to shave the dog.
+If your Pomeranian is heavily matted, the only choice is for a groomer to shave the dog.
 Attempting to comb out large areas of Pomeranian matted undercoat would cause the Pomeranian too much distress.

-Flashy premises will usually be more expensive than a home–based based business.
-If your dog needs to be clipped or business.
+Flashy premises will usually be more expensive than a home-based based business if your dog needs to be clipped or business.

 Copyright Pomeranian.Org.
 All Rights Reserved.